johnbywater/quantdsl/README.md

 datetime.datetime(2014, 1, 11, 0, 0, tzinfo=<UTC>)
 ```

-### Random Variables
+### Stoachstic Process

-*Quant DSL* has built-in primitive elements that generate and operate on random variables.
+*Quant DSL* has built-in primitive elements that stoachastic processes.

 #### Market

 A *Market* is an expression of value that refers by name to a simulated future price, fixed at a given "present time".
-In `quantdsl`, a  *Market* will evaluate to a number of samples from a continuous random variable.
+In `quantdsl`, a  *Market* will evaluate to a number of samples which approximate a continuous random variable.
 A summary of the random variable (the mean and standard error of the random variable as a normal distribution) is returned by the `eval` convenience function.

 The simulation of future prices involves a number of "paths" that allow an evolution of prices.
 Before an expression which contains *Market* objects can be evaluated, future prices for each *Market* are evolved from an initial "observation time" to the effective "present times".